wayne2000/GFHart/GFHartR3/readme.txt

 - define a version of hartReceiverSm()
 - Increase stack 200->240 emulator losses some calls to onlines
 - Cleanup protocols.x and call hartReceiverSm() from main.
 Establish interface

-If a string "go" is received, when the gap timer expires sends 'g' every second.
-When "end" is received, it sends 'r' every two seconds

 - Basic Clock System prepared for LPM0
 	ACLK  = XT1CLK  =   32.768Khz external crystal